AtticHacker/lazyvault/README.md

     Random **
     LazyVault

 As we can see, Random is now selected.
-We can now proceed in installed the random package.
+We can now proceed in installing the random package.

     # cabal update ; cabal install random